dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

   }

-The nc_pairs_flag entry may either be set to a boolean value or a dictionary specifying which fields should be written.
+The **nc_pairs_flag** entry may either be set to a boolean value or a dictionary specifying which fields should be written.
 Setting it to TRUE indicates the output NetCDF matched pairs file should be created with all available output fields, while setting all to FALSE disables its creation.
-This is done regardless of if output_flag dictionary indicates any statistics should be computed.
-The latlon, raw, and diff entries control the creation of output variables for the latitude and longitude, the raw forecast and observed fields, and the forecast minus observation difference fields.
-The climo, weight, and nbrhd entries control the creation of output variables for the climatological mean and standard deviation fields, the grid area weights applied, and the fractional coverage fields computed for neighborhood verification methods.
+This is done regardless of if **output_flag** dictionary indicates any statistics should be computed.
+The **latlon, raw**, and **diff** entries control the creation of output variables for the latitude and longitude, the raw forecast and observed fields, and the forecast minus observation difference fields.
+The **climo, weight**, and **nbrhd** entries control the creation of output variables for the climatological mean and standard deviation fields, the grid area weights applied, and the fractional coverage fields computed for neighborhood verification methods.
 Setting these entries to TRUE indicates that they should be written, while setting them to FALSE disables their creation.

-Setting the climo_cdp entry to TRUE enables the creation of an output variable for each climatological distribution percentile (CDP) threshold requested in the configuration file.
-Note that enabling nbrhd output may lead to very large output files.
-The gradient entry controls the creation of output variables for the FCST and OBS gradients in the grid-x and grid-y directions.
-The distance_map entry controls the creation of output variables for the FCST and OBS distance maps for each categorical threshold.
-The apply_mask entry controls whether to create the FCST, OBS, and DIFF output variables for all defined masking regions.
+Setting the **climo_cdp** entry to TRUE enables the creation of an output variable for each climatological distribution percentile (CDP) threshold requested in the configuration file.
+Note that enabling **nbrhd** output may lead to very large output files.
+The **gradient** entry controls the creation of output variables for the FCST and OBS gradients in the grid-x and grid-y directions.
+The **distance_map** entry controls the creation of output variables for the FCST and OBS distance maps for each categorical threshold.
+The **apply_mask** entry controls whether to create the FCST, OBS, and DIFF output variables for all defined masking regions.
 Setting this to TRUE will create the FCST, OBS, and DIFF output variables for all defined masking regions.
 Setting this to FALSE will create the FCST, OBS, and DIFF output variables for only the FULL verification domain.

 ______________________